 Application deadline: June 1

 For a full-time Indigenous student participating in Indigenous leadership and/or mentorship programs at the University of Manitoba.

-Up to 10 bursaries are available to Indigenous students who have successfully completed either the Post-Secondary Club or the Rec and Read program (information and eligibility criteria are included in the attached application): Deadline June 1st.
-Successful recipients are contacted by email.
-Students can also check Aurora Student to see if a bursary has been setup for disbursement.
-Award information is available for viewing under the "View my Student Aid" section in the Student Awards and Financial Aid menu of Aurora Student.
-Bursary funds are disbursed to tuition fees prior to the fall term deadline.
+Bursary funds will be disbursed to tuition fees prior to the fall term deadline in October.
 If the bursary amount does not cover the full amount due for the fall term, it is the recipient's responsibility to pay the remaining amount owed by the fee deadline (to prevent late fee charges).
-If a successful recipient's tuition fees are being covered through sponsorship, a refund cheque for the amount of the bursary may be requested by the student after the fall term course revision deadline date (typically in September).
+If a successful recipient's tuition fees are being covered through sponsorship, a refund cheque for the amount of the bursary may be requested by the student after the fall term course revision deadline date.

 Kiwanis Bursary for Indigenous Students

 For a full-time Canadian Indigenous student with demonstrated community service and financial need.

 Explore these funding options to find more ways to finance your education.